Security: a Many Pronged Word

 This course takes you through the different security threats and defenses and learns you hands-on how to apply them to

-ASP.NET Core MVC and ASP.NET Core Web API (both of these on .NET 5).
+ASP.NET Core.
 Among others, you learn how to authenticate with

 OpenID Connect and Azure AD, protect your API with OAuth2 and secure your company data with proper encryption techniques.